TPC-AI/SCA24_Hackathon/finetune/README.md

 This notebook introduces the concept of Parameter Efficient Fine Tuning (PEFT), a cutting-edge approach designed to enhance the fine-tuning process of large language models (LLMs) for specific datasets.
 It represents an advanced technique for optimizing model performance with minimal adjustments to the model parameters.

+PEFT is a novel fine-tuning approach that significantly reduces the memory and computational costs associated with fine-tuning large language models (LLMs).
+Unlike traditional fine-tuning methods that require storing and updating a copy of the entire LLM, PEFT operates by selectively updating only a small subset of parameters within the LLM.

 # Getting Started

 Data Upload and Preparation: